 Bring Your Own Hotspot For Maximum Security

 Tethering from your smartphone’s cellular connection is often more secure that signing onto a public WiFi network.
-You can also use a mobile hotspot device to create a connection anywhere you go.

 How can you tell which connection is more secure?
 The most secure is WPA2, followed by WPA and then WEP.
 Try to avoid networks listed as unsecure.
 Obviously, this security type leaves you the most vulnerable and is often a target by hackers.